-Bitbucket Mercurial Support Is Ending: Need Mercurial Options?
+Bitbucket Mercurial Support Is Ending: Need Mercurial Repository Options?

 Bad news for Mercurial users: Atlassian recently announced that they will remove support for the Mercurial version control system from Bitbucket Cloud and its API.

 Mercurial repositories and features will be officially removed from Bitbucket and the API on June 1, 2020.
 And you won’t be able to create new Mercurial repositories after February 1, 2020.

 Mercurial: A Brief History